 Online Physics Competition

-On the day of the competition, teams may go to this website and, using the links above, login and download the contest questions at any time after 7:30 a.m.
-Teams may submit their answers online at this website anytime before 4:30 p.m.
+On the days of the competition (TBA), teams may go to this website and login to compete at any time after 7:30 a.m.
+Teams may submit their answers online anytime before 5:30 p.m. on December 4th or 5th, 2019.
 Teams may only submit their answers once and should be careful before pressing the “submit” button.
 The difference between the initial login time and the time at which answers are submitted will be calculated as the team’s elapsed time.
 Teachers will act as local event coordinators, and provide appropriate supervision for the event.
 Teams will be judged on the basis of the number of questions answered correctly.
 In the event of a tie, the team with the shortest elapsed time will be declared the winner.
 Teams whose elapsed time exceeds 1 hour and 30 minutes will not be considered for a prize.

-The top three teams in grade 11 and the top three teams in grade 12 will be awarded $100 per team and their names, along with the names of their schools, will be posted on this website in early January.
+The top three teams in grades 9 to 11 and the top three teams in grade 12 will be awarded $100 per team and their names, along with the names of their schools, will be posted on this website in early January.